 Among all the pesticides and herbicides that the EPA was supposed to evaluate was chlorpyrifos.
 Recently, I received a newsletter by an independent environmental organization called Environmental Working Group (EWG).

 They asked if we realized that there are neurotoxic pesticides on fruits like peaches, apples, and cherries?
 This is a dangerous chemical and EWG supports a complete ban on chlorpyrifos.
 There is such a bill currently under consideration in the Senate.
 Grocery shops should stop supplying foods that might have residues of chlorpyrifos.

 The best option would be to buy organic milk and produce.
 I hope you have that possibility nearby where you live.
 You should ask when visiting your weekly market if the product is pesticide-free.
 Perhaps you can even visit an organic farmer in your neighborhood and buy it from them.

 It seems that peaches and nectarines imported from Chile are not good.
 Include on this list, the bell peppers and hot peppers imported from Mexico because they might also be contaminated.

 Finding out what Chlorpyrifos is

-These pesticides were used, I dare say, without long term studies to prove they were completely harmless.
-In those times the people were not aware of what pesticides were used and if it could be a health hazard.
+These pesticides were used, I dare say, without long-term studies to prove they were completely harmless.
+In those times the people were not aware of what pesticides they used and if it could be a health hazard.

 Nowadays one hears more about things like this, a good example being Roundup made by Monsanto and sold worldwide.
 In the case of Roundup, more people find out about it because of the media reports about the ongoing court cases, so that attracts attention.